 \section{Introduction}

 Fix a real $T>0$ and an integer $d\geq 1$.
 Let $(\Omega, \F, \mathbb{P})$ be a complete probability space equipped with augmented filtration $(\F_t)_{t\in\T}$ generated by a standard $d$-dimensional Brownian motion $(B_t)_{t\in\T}$, and assume that $\F_T=\F$.
-The equality and inequality between random elements are usually understood in the sense of $\ps$ We consider the following one-dimensional backward stochastic differential equation (1D BSDE in short):
+The equality or inequality between random elements is understood in the sense of $\ps$ We consider the following one-dimensional backward stochastic differential equation (1D BSDE in short):